-Long-term problems are written to provide just enough guidance to solve the problem without limiting creativity used in solving the problems.
+Long-term problems are written to provide just enough guidance to solve the problem without limiting creativity used in creating solutions.

 What are Clarifications?

 There are two types of clarifications: General and Team-Specific.

 General Clarifications amend or further explain a long term problem’s limitations.
 They take precedence over the limitations listed in the problem and the rules in the Program Guide.
 It’s important that teams stay current on all general clarifications issued throughout the year.

 Team-Specific Clarifications allow teams to submit a clarification request that asks if its ideas for a solution are allowed or if they meet the problem’s requirements.
 These clarifications are kept confidential.
 To submit a clarification, teams must login at the Members Area.
 The deadline for submitting clarification requests is February 15, 2018.